Gabriele Basilico

 Gabriele Basilico (12 August 1944 – 13 February 2013) was an Italian photographer who defined himself as "a measurer of space".

 Life and career

 Born in Milan, Basilico originally studied to become an architect before pursuing a career in photography.
-His initial works focused around reportage, but he later shifted his focus to architectural photography due to the influence of his previous studies in architecture.
+His initial works focused around reportage, but he later shifted his focus to architectural photography due to the influence of his previous studies in architecture, and influenced by the work of Hilla and Bernd Becher.
 He was interested in landscape photography and, especially, in the representation of the city.
 He achieved international fame in 1982 with his photographic report on the industrial areas of Milan, "Milano.
 Ritratti di fabbriche".